Temple of Fortuna dot com

 Rituals and activities shall be in compliance with local, national and international law.
 Subscribers, ritual priestesses and priests are not bound to secrecy and may seek assistance from outside authorities at any time.
 Activities found in violation of this section are grounds for revocation of subscription and any priestess or priest title formerly recognized by the Temple organization.

 Work on the website of Temple of Fortuna dot com was started in 2009.
 Soon thereafter, the Temple website could be found organically on the first page of major search engines, for the search terms Pagan Worship Services and Temple Of Fortuna.
 We may infer that the blessings of the Goddess Fortuna, Herself, have been with us on this virtual, spiritual journey.

-In 2014 a new banner and logo were designed by the organization founder.
+In 2014 a new banner and logo were designed by the organization founder, E. Sylvia Simpson.
 The design was inspired by photographs of a wonderful statue of the Goddess Fortuna, and the colors and detail of an altar decorated with vibrant frescoes of the Goddesses Fortuna and Ceres.
 The website was upgraded and decorated with matching colors.

 Image at left: Fortuna, Roman replica of Greek Statue of the Fourth Century CE, from the New Wing Chiaromonte Museum of the Vatican Museums, Vatican City, Italy.
 Photo credit: Sailko